 The Effects of Inflation on Global Investments

-Inflation is a Key Risk for International Investors to Consider
+Inflation Is a Key Risk for International Investors to Consider

 International investors face a number of unique risks like political risk to currency risk.
-Inflation represents another risk very important for to understand since it can have a profound impact on the economy.
-This is true not only in unstable countries, like Zimbabwe where inflation soared out of control, but also developed markets worldwide.
+Inflation represents another risk very important to understand since it can have a profound impact on the economy.
+It is true not only in unstable countries, like Zimbabwe where inflation soared out of control, but also developed markets worldwide.

 Inflation is often measured using the consumer price index (CPI) indicators, which calculate a currency's purchasing power relative to a diverse basket of consumer goods.
 The CPI is also divided into sub-indexes and sub-sub-indexes to remove certain outliers, such as energy prices, that may have risen due to other geopolitical factors and may not reflect true inflation.

-Inflation Effects on Bonds
+Effects on Bonds

 Inflation is perhaps most pronounced in bond prices.
 These prices tend to have an inverse correlation with inflation, since higher inflation leads to higher expected yields, and higher yields lead to lower bond prices.
 Moreover, ongoing inflation depletes the value of the maturity (principal) payment, since that currency's value is becoming increasingly diluted.

 The effects of inflation on bonds can be seen in the difference between "nominal" and "real" returns.
 Nominal returns are the actual yields, while real returns represent the inflation-adjusted yields paid by borrowers to lenders.
 Since inflation compounds over time, these differences can add up to significant sums over time.